Your Children Will Love Funschooling with Candy Heart Lessons

 Pictured Above:

-1 Given a small a pile of hearts, Eli had to figure out how many each person in our family would get if he divided the group into fair shares.
+1 Given a small pile of hearts, Eli had to figure out how many each person in our family would get if he divided the group into fair shares.
 I had him use critical thinking skills to determine various options for using the remaining hearts.

 Pictured Above: